-- Bring small snacks or chew gum in your classes, if allowed. - 🔲 If you are not allowed to snack or chew gum, try to eat just before class so you won't be distracted by hunger.

-- Have water and nutritious snacks available while you're working. - Avoid sugary treats or too much caffeine, which can have a negative effect on your productivity.

-- F If you need to eat or drink while studying, take a break to have something and return when you've finished. - 🔲 Just before a test or presentation, eat a healthy meal or snack.
+During Instruction or Activities Bring small snacks or chew gum in your classes, if allowed.
+If you are not allowed to snack or chew gum, try to eat just before class so you won't be distracted by hunger.
+Working on Assignments or Independent Tasks Have water and nutritious snacks available while you're working.
+Avoid sugary treats or too much caffeine, which can have a negative effect on your productivity.
+Preparing for Tests or Presentations If you need to eat or drink while studying, take a break to have something and return when you've finished.
+Just before a test or presentation, eat a healthy meal or snack.
 Make sure it's enough to prevent you from feeling hungry during the test, but not so much that you feel overly full.